adujon/PetoVertebrates/README.md

 This repository contains the codes and raw datasets used to perform the analyses in the following manuscript:

-Towards more rigorous testing of Peto’s paradox: a Bayesian re-analysis and discussion of the effect of body mass and longevity on cancer risk across vertebrates.
+A Bayesian re-analysis of Peto’s Paradox: Toward more rigorous testing of the influence of body mass, longevity and other cancer risk factors and in vertebrate comparative oncology.

 Antoine M. Dujon1,2*, Peter A. Biro1, Beata Ujvari1, Frédéric Thomas2.

 1 Deakin University, Geelong, School of Life and Environmental Sciences, Centre for Integrative Ecology, Waurn Ponds, Vic 3216, Australia.